 The OECD BEPS project should not immediately affect Italian tax laws in the area of digital economy but not for lack of trying on the Italian government’s part.
-Prompted by pressure from the media and the public, the Italian government has repeatedly introduced proposals that aim to ensure digital companies pay their ‘fair share’, but these proposals have disregarded the OECD’s BEPS work.
+Prompted by pressure from the media and the public, the Italian government has repeatedly introduced proposals that aim to ensure digital companies pay their ‘fair share’.

 The Italian tax authorities were challenging commissionaire structures and artificially fragmented activities (Action 7) well before the OECD’s BEPS project began, so Italian tax law should not need to be amended for this purpose.